barbazul/1kfa/mod_guide_player.md

 Shuffle your Deckahedron and place it face-down in front of you.

-Whenever your character attempts something risky, where the outcome is not certain, the GM calls for you to use your Deckahedron and "flip".
+Whenever your character attempts something risky, where the outcome is not certain, the GM will call for you to take your Deckahedron and "flip".

 In conversation with GM and the rest of the table, you'll decide what move (or moves) your character is triggering and which of your character's attributes -- Str, Dex, or Int -- will be used to resolve the flip.
+Have that move card or page in your booklet ready.

 <div class="gmnote">

 | **GM Note:** *The attributes used to resolve a move*
-| *are listed at the top of each card.
+| *are listed at the top of each move card.
 A card may*
 | *give the option of several attributes, so you may*
 | *need to ask the player for more detail about their*
 | *action before calling for a flip.*